theopinard/pydata25-conference/docs/index.md

 ## 🌟 What Makes Us Special

 - **Diverse Content**: From web development to data science, from AI to IoT
-- **Dual Tracks**: Dedicated tracks for both PyCon and PyData content
 - **Community-Driven**: Organized by volunteers who are passionate about Python
 - **Inclusive Environment**: Committed to diversity and accessibility
 - **Knowledge Exchange**: Mix of talks, tutorials, and workshops